keithbuckholz/summer-roman-project/new-sims/notes.md

 #########################################
 ```

-These are some failed values for the variables. self.dxpix and self.x0[0] seem to be constant for failed values.
+These are the relevant variables that are leading up to the error in question. self.dxpix and self.x0[0] seem to be constant for failed values.
 Presusmably it's an issue with dyc or idx then.

 ```
 dyc: [70 70 70 ...
 48 48 48]